lorisleiva/laravel-actions-docs/actions-as-controllers.md

 Route::post('articles', 'PublishANewArticle');
 ```

-## Registering routes directly in actions.
+## Registering routes directly in actions

 Another way to register actions as controllers is to define the routes directly within the actions using the static `routes` method.